rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 ## Introduction

-The aim of this project is to create a software tool to improve the accuracy and speed of transcriptome (gene space) annotation of any non-model organism.
+The software tool, X, is a set of Python scripts designed to improve the accuracy and speed of functional annotations for de novo transcriptome (gene space) assemblies of non-model Eukaryotic species.

-This software tool accomplishes the following:

-* Determines the best possible hit from a set of search results (from 1, 2, or 3 sets of search results)
-* Appends Blast2GO and InterProScan information to the annotation file
-* Calculates statistics on the set of search queries.
+The scripts in this package enable the following:

+* Integrates BLAST-style search results from up to three unique databases (and selects the most optimal annotation)
+* Generates BLAST2GO compatible XML files from these search results to obtain Gene Ontology term assignments
+* Integrates the results of InterProScan runs against multiple protein domain databases
+* Identifies contaminants through optional filters for fungal, bacterial, and insect annotations.
+* Outputs a full set of spreadsheet compatible results including summary statistics on the assembly and resulting annotations

+//These details should be included in the detail sections only
   *  N50 Statistic
   *  Median query length
   *  Average query length